 - Active Voice – Ross ate everything on his plate.

 - Passive Voice – Everything on the plate was eaten by Ross.

 - Active Voice – The teacher answers all the questions.

 - Passive Voice – All the questions are answered by the teacher.

 When to use Active voice and Passive Voice?

-Active and Passive voice form a considerable part of our vocabulary.
+Active and Passive voices form a considerable part of our vocabulary.
 The guide can be a useful means for users to learn the difference between the two effectively.
-Follow it to know more about the sentence composition.
+Follow the pattern of Active voice and Passive voice to know more about sentence composition.
 Use our tips in real life to become a better communicator.

 Myself Victoria, author and Founder of Grammar.ltd, reaching 24, passionate about pursuing my degree in English literature; have been always sincerely sharing my most genuine views through my blogs.